Domain-Invariant Representation Learning of Bird Sounds: Related Work

 To address the generalization challenge from focal to soundscape recordings, the BIRB~\cite{birb} benchmark focuses on few-shot retrieval, retrieving labeled sounds from large, unlabeled datasets.
 BirdSet~\cite{birdset} emphasizes transfer learning, evaluating models across various downstream classification tasks.

 DG~\cite{dg} has emerged as a critical approach to tackle domain shift, where the test data distribution differs from the training data.
-It aims to learn robust, domain-invariant representations using only source domain data, without requiring access to target domain data during training~\cite{dg}.
-DG methods typically focus on learning domain-invariant representations, using techniques like domain alignment~\cite{dgalignment}, meta-learning~\cite{dgmetal}, and data augmentation~\cite{dgda}.
+It aims to learn robust, domain-invariant representations using only source domain data.
+DG methods typically focus on learning domain-invariant representations, using techniques like domain alignment, meta-learning and data augmentation~\cite{dg}.
 These approaches help the model learn features that remain consistent across varying domains.
 In bioacoustics, DG is especially important due to the difficulty in collecting annotated soundscape recordings compared to focal data~\cite{birb, birdset}.

-Invariant learning has gained attention, where models are trained to learn features that remain invariant across different variations in data, such as augmented versions in self-supervised learning~\cite{simclr, dino, bt, ssl} or same-class examples in supervised learning~\cite{supcon}.
-This approach has proven effective for learning robust features in bird sound classification~\cite{moummadicasspw}.
+Invariant learning has gained attention, where models are trained to learn features that remain invariant across different variations in data, such as augmented versions in self-supervised learning~\cite{simclr, dino, bt} or same-class examples in supervised learning~\cite{supcon}.
+Moummad et al.~\cite{moummadicasspw} showed that invariant learning effectively learns representations of bird sounds that perform well in few-shot learning tasks for recognizing new species not seen during training.
+However, their experiments focus on 5-way 1-shot classification tasks, that do not represent realistic scenarios.
+In our study, we examine test datasets featuring passively recorded sounds from a variable number of species, reflecting more realistic and unencountered training scenarios.